AdobeDocs/analytics.en/help/components/segmentation/seg-transition.md

 +++ **What happened to Data Warehouse segments?**

 All existing Data Warehouse segments still work in Data Warehouse.
-Most Data Warehouse segments will also work in other components such as Analysis Workspace and Reports & Analytics.
+Most Data Warehouse segments will also work in other components such as Analysis Workspace.

 You can create or edit a new Data Warehouse segments in the segment builder/manager.
 The Product Compatibility mechanism in the Segment Builder automatically determines whether a segment is compatible with Data Warehouse.